mtlynch/mtlynch.io/content/notes/llamafile-lava1.5/index.md

 But I got the same result.

-I tried again using Scaleway's beefier RENDER-S instance, which has double the GPU VRAM, but I got the same crash.

 ## Wrap up

-That was the end of my experiment.
-It doesn't seem like LLaMA 1.5 with the default settings works with my problem of parsing information from show posters, but I've only experimented with it for a few hours.
+It doesn't seem like LLaMA 1.5 with the default settings works with my problem of parsing information from show posters.

+I've only experimented with it for a few hours, so maybe there are some settings that would make this work.

 I'm hopeful that open-source AI models will continue improving and becoming more accessible over the next year.